Rizzler Sports Logo

 Pitch Count Rules Compared: Every Youth Baseball League

-Pitch count rules vary dramatically across youth baseball leagues.
+Pitch count rules vary dramatically by organization in youth baseball.
 Little League International has the most detailed daily pitch count limits with mandatory rest days.
 USSSA and Perfect Game generally defer to tournament-specific rules.
-Babe Ruth/Cal Ripken follows a structure similar to Little League but with different thresholds.
+Babe Ruth/Cal Ripken publishes a pitch count structure in its own rulebook that looks broadly similar to Little League's, though the values should be verified each season.
 Here's how they all compare.

 Flat isometric illustration comparing pitch count rules across multiple youth baseball leagues with chart graphics